The credit spread curve. I: Fundamental concepts, fitting, par-adjusted spread, and expected return: Methods

 \subsection{The need for variable recovery}

 We have explained why it is necessary to use a positive recovery rate rather than assuming it to be zero.
 However, making a simple 40\% recovery assumption, in line with CDS single-name and index pricing, is not ideal either.
-This is because the model will be used to assess relative value.
-For bonds trading at a low dollar price, a 40\% recovery assumption will make them appear expensive regardless of the model credit rating.
-To take a specific example, a 1y bond with a high market-implied default probability of $60\%$, assuming $\recov=40\%$, will have a price $P\approx64$, but there are plenty of bonds trading lower than that.
+For bonds trading at very low dollar price, a 40\% recovery assumption will make it impossible to fit a curve that agrees with the market price.
+If used for relative value, the model will show these bonds as cheap irrespective of the credit rating.
+To take a specific example, a 1y bond with a high market-implied default probability of $60\%$, assuming $\recov=40\%$, will have a price $P\approx64$, but one can typically find bonds trading lower than that.
 Arguably models of this sort are no longer useful once a bond becomes distressed, as all bonds will trade at or near recovery, which in turn is completely idiosyncratic, but some improvement on an artificial 40\% seems desirable.
-One solution is to use recovery that declines with rating, and a useful construction is to make the recovery $70-3r$\%, with $r$ the linear rating.
+One solution is to use recovery that declines with rating, and a reasonable construction is to make the recovery $(70-3r)\%$, with $r$ the linear rating.
 Thereby BBB$-$ has 40\% recovery, AA has 61\%, BB has 34\%, B has 25\%.
 There is a case for having sovereigns a little higher than this.